By Dan Kilbridge | | 9 mins

 5. Pac-12 One Of The Weaker Power Conferences

 The Pac-12 has fallen on some hard times over the last few years.
-Their teams have not fared well on a national level and tend to get worked in non-conference play against stronger conferences.
+Its teams have not fared well on a national level and tend to get worked in non-conference play against stronger conferences.

 Of the five power conferences, the Pac-12 has had the fewest appearances at the College Football Playoff.
 In non-conference play against similarly-sized programs in the SEC, Big Ten or Big 12, the Pac-12 tends to struggle.